pulumi/docs/content/docs/esc/concepts/how-esc-works.md

 Pulumi ESC uses a configuration-as-code approach.
 ESC environments are defined in YAML, which contain named configuration values, encrypted secrets, and provider references.

 A simple static environment can be thought of as a collection of key/value pairs.
 They can also contain interpolated values and complex [structured configuration](/docs/esc/environments/working-with-environments/#structured-configuration).
-Static secrets are also defined in YAML, but the static values are encrypted.
+Static secrets are also defined in YAML and are encrypted before they are stored to ensure security.

 **Example:** *Defining configuration values, structured data, and encrypted secrets in YAML.*